 When you're building a classic car, there are three ways in which you can do so.

-You can build a Resto-rod which is a restoration with bolt on modern parts (e.g. disc brakes, suspension, aluminum radiator, air conditioning, etc.) This maintains the originality of the car, but adds the benefits of driveability.
+You can build a Resto-rod which is a restoration with bolt on modern parts (e.g., disc brakes, suspension, aluminum radiator, air conditioning, etc.) This maintains the originality of the car but adds the benefits of drivability.

 Or You can create a Pro-touring beast which pushes the limits of performance with engine and handling upgrades on par with some supercars.
 At first glance there is no mistaking a pro-touring classic.
 Modifications to the body or trim are usually added to give the car a more aggressive stance and make it more distinctive.
 Pro-touring car can be driven in auto-cross or cross country at 100 mph all day.